Heat current and entropy production rate in local non-Markovian quantum dynamics of global Markovian evolution: EPR, heat current and heat current deficit in non-Markovian evolution

-We consider here the Ising spin interaction between the two system-qubits in a parallel field.
+We now consider the case of the Ising spin interaction between the two qubits of the system in a parallel field.
 The Hamiltonian of the system is then given by

 where $J_z$ is the Ising coupling strength between the two qubits.
-Therefore, in Eq. (\ref{H12}), we can choose $g=\hbar J_z$ and \(H_{int} = \sigma_z^1 \otimes \sigma_z^2\).
+Therefore, in Eq. (\ref{H12}) we can choose $g=\hbar J_z$ and \(H_{\text{int}} = \sigma_z^1 \otimes \sigma_z^2\).
 There are eight possible transition channels and eight possible energy gaps.
-The positive energy gaps and the corresponding Lindblad operators are given in the following table.
+The positive energy gaps and the corresponding Lindblad operators are

-The negative energies are $-\hbar(\omega_1-2J_z),-\hbar(\omega_1+2J_z),-\hbar(\omega_2-2J_z),-\hbar(\omega_2+2J_z)$, and the corresponding Lindblad operators can be obtained from $A_{12}(-\omega)=A_{12}^{\dagger}(\omega)$.
-We have depicted the nature of $J_1$ for this case in panel (b) of Fig. \ref{HC}.
-We can see that the natures of $J$ (in panel (a)) and $\tilde{J}$ (in panel (b)) are qualitatively almost the same, although their quantitative values do differ.
-They are monotonically decreasing with time, finally reaching to their steady-state values.
-The heat currents are positive, implying that heat is flowing from the system to environment in the transient regime.
+The negative energies are $-\hbar(\omega_1-2J_z), -\hbar(\omega_1+2J_z), -\hbar(\omega_2-2J_z),$ and $-\hbar(\omega_2+2J_z)$ and the corresponding Lindblad operators can be obtained from $A_{12}(-\omega)=A_{12}^{\dagger}(\omega)$.
+We have depicted the nature of $\tilde{J}_1$ for this case in Fig. \ref{HC}(b).
+We can see that the natures of $J_1$ [Fig.~\ref{HC}(a)] and $\tilde{J}_1$ [Fig.~\ref{HC}(b)] are qualitatively almost the same, although their quantitative values do differ.
+They are monotonically decreasing with time, finally reaching their steady-state values.
+The heat currents are positive, implying that heat is flowing from the system to the environment in the transient regime.
 The initial state of the system of two qubits for the evolution has been chosen to be $\ket{\phi^+} = (\ket{00} + \ket{11})/\sqrt{2}$.
-The behavior of the local heat current for the non-interacting case (Sec. \ref{A}) is qualitatively similar to that in the current (Ising) case.
-The local EPR for the Ising case is presented in panel (b) of Fig. \ref{EPR}.
-Just like the local heat currents, \(J_1\) and \(\tilde{J}_1\), the local EPRs, \(\sigma_1\) and \(\tilde{\sigma}_1\), also monotonically decreases, with time, to their steady-state values.
+The behavior of the local heat current for the non-interacting case is qualitatively similar to that in the Ising case (for nonvanishing interaction strength).
+The local EPR for the Ising case is presented in Fig. \ref{EPR}(b).
+Just like the local heat currents, \(J_1\) and \(\tilde{J}_1\), the local EPRs, \(\sigma_1\) and \(\tilde{\sigma}_1\), also monotonically decrease, with time, to their steady-state values.
+While there is qualitative similarity between the heat currents and the EPRs in the lone-qubit Markovian limit and in the Ising interaction case, the actual quantities differ and depend on the Ising coupling strength (see Fig. \ref{fig6}).